Letters

 The letters discuss daily activities and mention family and friends in Kentucky and Illinois.

-Archie Clayton Allen Jr. Papers
+Allen Family Papers

 This collection contains photocopies and transcriptions of letters to and from Allen and family, printed emails, photographs, and documents from his service in World War II.